lawrenceagles/nodejs-in-action/chapter01-welcome-to-nodejs/e02-playlist-as-iterator/README.md

 > using ES6 iterators to build a playlist

 ## Description
-Illustrate the use of the ES6 iterator protocol in a sample scenario involving a song playlist.
+Illustrates the use of the ES6 iterator protocol in a sample scenario involving a song playlist.

 In the example, we use iterators to provide the following functionality to a playlist:
 + repeat the playlist once done a given number of times